naturalis/barcode-constrained-phylogeny/README.md

 Enter the same number at {number of threads} as you filled in previously in src/config.yaml.
 In {Rule} insert the rule to be performed.

-Here is an overview of all the rules in the snakefile_phylogeny:
+Here is an overview of all the rules in the Snakefile:

 ![graphviz (1)](doc/dag.svg)